amordahl/RethinkingAndroid_ISSTA2021/README.md

 This script produces the following outputs:

 1. `flowdroid_droidbench3.csv`.
 This contains the results of running two configurations of Flowdroid (default and the single-option configuration that sets codeeliminationmode to REMOVECODE) on all of DroidBench.
-The output is in the form of a spreadsheet, where each row is one of the 204 tests that DroidBench performs.
+The output is in the form of a CSV, where each row is one of the 204 tests that DroidBench performs.
 2. A directory called `flowdroid-fossdroid`, which contains the results of running the same two configurations of Flowdroid on all 30 of our FossDroid APKs.
 Each execution produces one file, named in the format `apk_configuration.xml`.
+These files are in our augmented AQL-Answer format (we simply added time as an attribute of the `<flow>` element).
-3. A file called `flowdroid-fossdroid.csv`, which contains the summary data of the Fossdroid runs.
+3. A file called `flowdroid-fossdroid.csv`, which contains the summary data of the Fossdroid runs, as a CSV.
 4. A file called `violations_droidbench.txt`, which contains the violations that were discovered in the DroidBench results.
 5. A file called `violations_fossdroid.txt`, which contains the violations that were discovered in the FossDroid apks.

 ## Detailed Description
 We have provided `./run_full_experiments.sh` which will run the set of experiments on Flowdroid and Droidsafe.

+### Virtual Machine Requirements
+Our virtual machine requires *how much* disk space, 4GB of RAM and 2 CPUs.
+We generated it with VirtualBox 6.1.

 ## Setup
 We have provided a script that will setup the experimental environment at [`resources/setup.sh`](link).
 In order to run the script, you first need to download the [benchmark.tar.gz](linkToZenodo) file from Zenodo and place it within the `resources` directory.
 It is too large to include in the repository.
 Then, you may need to change the **RESOURCES_HOME** environmental variable at the top of the script.
 Please check the following things: